Regulated Financial Services

 Here are some of the items you can put your funds towards.

-Pay off an Interest Only Mortgage
+Pay off an Interest Only or any other Mortgage

 Help Children get on the Property Ladder

 You should think carefully before securing debts against your home.

 Your Advisor will tell you everything you need to know about equity release including the effect on the amount of inheritance you can leave and if your entitlement to means-tested benefits could be affected now or in the future.

 Home Reversion Plans are much less common than Lifetime Mortgages.

 If you take out a Home Reversion Plan, you will sell all or part of your property to a lender who agrees to let you remain in the property until you die or go into long term care.